Linos Gavriel

-Pantelis "Linos" Gavriel (in Greek: Λίνος Γαβριήλ; born 1975) is a Cypriot-Greek professional basketball coach.
-He is the head coach of Al Ahly.

-Gavriel has been successful in Bahrain, Cyprus, Tunisia, among other countries during his career, winning championships with several local teams.
-He was also on the Cyprus men's national basketball team from 2017 until 2021.
+Pantelis "Linos" Gavriel (in Greek: Λίνος Γαβριήλ; born 1975) is a Cypriot-Greek professional basketball coach, currently working as the head coach of Al Ahly in the Egyptian Basketball Premier League.
+Gavriel has been successful in Cyprus, Greece, Bahrain, and Tunisia during his career, winning championships with several teams.
+He was also the coach for the Cyprus men's national basketball team from 2017 until 2021.

 Early life and education

 Born in London, Gavriel was raised in the Greek city of Thessaloniki, and became interested in basketball after seeing the Greece national team win gold at EuroBasket 1987.
 He obtained a Bachelor's degree and Master's degree in physical education at Aristotle University of Thessaloniki.
 Gavriel later worked as a physical education professor at the University of Cyprus.
 He started coaching in 1997, while still being enrolled in university.

 From 2001 to 2007, Gavriel worked for APOEL as assistant coach and the director of youth development.
 One of the players in the youth program of APOEL was Aleksandar Vezenkov, later to be a EuroLeague star player.